erezcoh4/SIDIS_at_BAND/README.md

     z axis is defined by the q - parallel to q x axis is defined by the e' - such that p(e') resides in the x-z plane

+    The relevant variables that were added to the csv-file are \theta and \phi of the pion (and the electron) in the q-frame